Viveksati5143/Resume/README.md

 - Latest projects are added on completion only

-- Contribution are open for any corrections.
+- Contributions are open for any corrections.